brandon-a/personal-website/index.md

 # About Me

 Hi, I'm Brandon, I'm a Computer Scientist seeking an internship in Software Engineering.
+I love creating things and am interested in an internship this where I can apply my skills and make amazing products.
 I am skilled in Java and C++ and I have experience in Scala, Python, Javascript, and Swift.
-I am currently working on a Chrome Extention to enhance the functionality of SJSU's class registration portal.
+Currently I am working on a Chrome Extention to enhance the functionality of SJSU's class registration portal.

 # Education